 1.7 What are the penalties for failing to comply with the rules governing the advertising of medicines?
 Who has responsibility for enforcement and how strictly are the rules enforced?
 Are there any important examples where action has been taken against pharmaceutical companies?
-To what extent may competitors take direct action through the courts?
+If there have not been such cases please confirm.
+To what extent may competitors take direct action through the courts in relation to advertising infringements?